 The money collected for the transfer tax is deposited with the state treasurer ten days after it is received.

-The NJ real estate transfer tax is payable by the buyer upon transfer of the deed.
+The NJ real estate transfer tax is paid by the buyer upon transfer of the deed.
 It applies to Class 4A commercial properties, Class 2 residential properties, and Class 3A farm properties, with certain exceptions.
 Knowing the differences will help you understand if your purchase applies and whether you should prepare to pay the NJ realty transfer fee.

 Class 2 residential properties refer to land that has a house on it.
 It can be designed for function or enjoyment, but homes of all sizes fall into this category and are subject to the NJ realty transfer fee upon transfer of the deed.
 This means that apartment complexes that fit more than four families are exempt from the tax (they are classified as 4C).
 Residential condominiums, however, have to pay it.